To insult someone we call him ‘bestial. For deliberate cruelty and nature, ‘human’ might be the greater insult.

 Meaning

-The message behind “To insult someone we call him ‘bestial.
-For deliberate cruelty and nature, ‘human’ might be the greater insult.” revolves around life.
-It suggests that life rarely follows a perfect plan, making it relatable to many people's experiences.
+“To insult someone we call him ‘bestial.
+For deliberate cruelty and nature, ‘human’ might be the greater insult.” presents a viewpoint centered on life.
+It implies that life rarely follows a perfect plan and encourages us to remember that the present moment deserves attention.

 Theme